 This adjustment period applies to any employee in any field.
 Recovering from injury is difficult enough, but if you need to shift your occupation because of permanent disability — or perhaps even find you are incapable of working at all — you are likely wondering how to support yourself or a family while you make that transition.

-What’s the process for a workers’ comp lawsuit?
+What’s the Process for a Workers’ Compensation Lawsuit?

 You may not know whether a lawsuit is right for you — or if you even have a case.
 Even so, your very first step should always be to seek medical help first.
 Even if you think you feel fine or that you will just be able to sleep it off, see a medical professional.
 Many serious injuries take time to fully present symptoms.
 The earlier you seek medical care, the better for your health and, if it comes to it, your case.